Wow! Where to begin? There have been a lot of HALLOWEEN movies but this has to be the absolute worst of them all.

 In act 2, Michael is sent away to an insane asylum to be cared for by Dr. Loomis (Malcolm McDowell: CAT PEOPLE, FIRESTARTER 2: REKINDLED) who proceeds to crash and burn where Michael is concerned.
 From the start of the film, a big deal was made of how Michael is always wearing a mask.
 In the first and second acts his Mom Deborah, begs Michael to take off the mask.
 Michael even says that he wears the mask to "hide my ugliness."

 Michael is IN the hospital for murdering a mess o' people and they still let him wear the mask!
 So what does Dr. Loomis do when he takes the case?
 He lets Michael continue wearing his masks.
 What's more, Michael, when confined to his room - which is often - does nothing but obsessively make more masks to the point that these things festoon his room (another unintended derisive chuckle and groan from the audience).
-Yet none of this gets through Dr. Loomis' thick skull, that one of the first things he should do, is not let Michael wear a mask.
+Yet none of this gets through Dr. Loomis' thick skull, that one of the first things he should do, is not feed Michael's psychosis: don't let Michael wear masks.
 So Michael gets worse.
 Isn't Michael there to get psychiatric treatment?

 When I was going to college, as a required course, I took entry level psychology.
 At just the entry-level stage I learned that no doctor at any hospital works in isolation with their patients.
 Doctors are constantly checking each other's work, evaluating, determining progress of the patient, determining the progress of the assigned doctor WITH the patient.

 But you know what?